ITpC/LAppS/README.md

 RFC 7692 (compression extensions) is not implemented due to concerns about [BREACH attacks](https://en.wikipedia.org/wiki/BREACH).
 It is possible to have per-message compression on the [LAppS protocol](https://github.com/ITpC/LAppS/blob/master/LAppS_Protocol_Specification.md) level without being affected by BREACH attacks.

 LAppS is an easy way to develop low-latency web applications.
-Please see [LAppS wiki](https://github.com/ITpC/LAppS/wiki) on examples of how to build your own application.
+Please see [LAppS wiki](https://github.com/ITpC/LAppS/wiki) and the examples on how to build your own applications.

 Please see [LAppS wiki](https://github.com/ITpC/LAppS/wiki) on how to build and run LAppS from sources.